-The Error Reporting tab of the Project Options dialog for Multi-board project (back image) and a PCB project (front image).
+The Error Reporting tab of the Project Options dialog for Multi-board project (back image) and a PCB project (front image)

-Any violations that are found that have a report level of Warning, Error, or Fatal Error will be displayed as violation messages in the Messages panel.
+Any violations that are found that have a report level of Warning, Error or Fatal Error will be displayed as violation messages in the Messages panel.
 In addition, if compiler errors and warnings are enabled for display on the schematic (enabled on the Schematic - Compiler page of the Preferences dialog), an offending object will display a colored squiggle beneath it.

 When working with an Integrated Library project (*.LibPkg), the Error Reporting tab is part of the Options for Integrated Library dialog - a variation of the dialog described here.
-Only those violation types pertinent to validation of this project type will be listed.
+Only those violation types pertinent to compilation of this project type will be listed.

 This is one of multiple tabs available when configuring the options for a project accessed from within the Project Options dialog.
 To access this dialog: